franelmarga/k8s/README.md

 ### Kubernetes YAML Examples

 Navigate to the `yaml_examples` directory to find a collection of YAML templates.
-These templates can be used to deploy standard Kubernetes resources such as Deployments, Services, and Ingress controllers.
+These templates can be used to deploy standard Kubernetes resources such as Deployments, Services, and Ingress.

 ### Tools for Deployment

 The `tools` directory contains Terraform and Ansible scripts necessary to provision and manage the infrastructure on AWS EC2.

-1. **Terraform**: Change to the `tools/terraform` directory and update the `variables.tf` with your AWS credentials and preferred settings.
+1. **Terraform**: Change to the `tools/terraform` directory and deploy the cluster.
+AWS credentials needed to be configured (you can check with `aws sts get-caller-identity`).

 2. **Ansible**: After your infrastructure is provisioned, use the Ansible playbooks in the `tools/ansible` directory to configure your Kubernetes cluster.